FabioC-GH/portfolio/README.md

 # portfolio

-A short portfolio showcases project that was developed using Power Platform tools. alternative portfolio website: https://fabioc-gh.github.io/portfolio/
+A short portfolio showcases a project that was developed using Power Platform tools. alternative portfolio website: https://fabioc-gh.github.io/portfolio/